Taciann62/Retail-Sales-Exploratory-Data-Analysis-2023/Retail Sales Data 2023.README.md

 The data was provided by the team through an open-source data platform, Kaggle.
 It contains a sales record of a retail store from 2023, alongside key fields such as Customer Gender, Product Name, Age, Product type, and the amount and Quantity purchased by each customer.

 ### Project Overview
-The Retail store collected a well-rounded dataset of its customers to get insight into their customer behaviour towards the products sold and, in that way, make a more informed business decision.
+The retail store collected a well-rounded dataset of its customers to get insight into their customer behaviour towards the products sold and, in that way, make a more informed business decision.
 The goal is to perform exploratory data analysis (EDA) to uncover patterns, trends, and insights that can help the retail business make informed decisions.
 Through the analysis of this data, insights will also be provided into customer purchasing behaviour over the year 2023, with each month clearly represented.

 ## My Role: